Rectifier: Diode vacuum tube (valve)

-The thermionic vacuum tube diode, originally called the Fleming valve, was invented by John Ambrose Fleming in 1904 as a detector for radio waves in radio receivers, and evolved into a general rectifier.
+The thermionic vacuum-tube diode, originally called the Fleming valve, was invented by John Ambrose Fleming in 1904 as a detector for radio waves in radio receivers, and evolved into a general rectifier.
 It consisted of an evacuated glass bulb with a filament heated by a separate current, and a metal plate anode.
 The filament emitted electrons by thermionic emission (the Edison effect), discovered by Thomas Edison in 1884, and a positive voltage on the plate caused a current of electrons through the tube from filament to plate.
 Since only the filament produced electrons, the tube would only conduct current in one direction, allowing the tube to rectify an alternating current.

 Thermionic diode rectifiers were widely used in power supplies in vacuum tube consumer electronic products, such as phonographs, radios, and televisions, for example the All American Five radio receiver, to provide the high DC plate voltage needed by other vacuum tubes.
 "Full-wave" versions with two separate plates were popular because they could be used with a center-tapped transformer to make a full-wave rectifier.
-Vacuum tube rectifiers were made for very high voltages, such as the high voltage power supply for the cathode ray tube of television receivers, and the kenotron used for power supply in X-ray equipment.
+Vacuum tube rectifiers were made for very high voltages, such as the high voltage power supply for the CRT of television receivers, and the kenotron used for power supply in X-ray equipment.
 However, compared to modern semiconductor diodes, vacuum tube rectifiers have high internal resistance due to space charge and therefore high voltage drops, causing high power dissipation and low efficiency.
 They are rarely able to handle currents exceeding 250 mA owing to the limits of plate power dissipation, and cannot be used for low voltage applications, such as battery chargers.
 Another limitation of the vacuum tube rectifier is that the heater power supply often requires special arrangements to insulate it from the high voltages of the rectifier circuit.

 Solid state

 Crystal detector

-The crystal detector was the earliest type of semiconductor diode.
-Invented by Jagadish Chandra Bose and developed by G. W. Pickard starting in 1902, it was a significant improvement over earlier detectors such as the coherer.
-The crystal detector was widely used prior to vacuum tubes becoming available.
+The crystal detector, the earliest type of semiconductor diode, was used as a detector in some of the earliest radio receivers, called crystal radios, to rectify the radio carrier wave and extract the modulation which produced the sound in the earphones.
+Invented by Jagadish Chandra Bose and G. W. Pickard around 1902, it was a significant improvement over earlier detectors such as the coherer.
 One popular type of crystal detector, often called a cat's whisker detector, consists of a crystal of some semiconducting mineral, usually galena (lead sulfide), with a light springy wire touching its surface.
 Its fragility and limited current capability made it unsuitable for power supply applications.
-In the 1930s, researchers miniaturized and improved the crystal detector for use at microwave frequencies.
+It was used widely in radios until the 1920s when vacuum tubes replaced it.
+In the 1930s, researchers miniaturized and improved the crystal detector for use at microwave frequencies, developing the first semiconductor diodes.